Introduction to Data Forwarder

 When you have a distributed environment with many remote locations and one centralized IT staff, you want the logs in one central spot—without killing your network.
 Graylog helps with this issue with the Graylog Data Forwarder.

-Data Forwarder provides the ability to forward messages from one Graylog cluster to another over HTTP/2.
-This centralizes logs messages from a distributed architecture into one cluster, allowing for centralized alerting, reporting and oversight into your logs.
+The Data Forwarder provides the ability to forward messages from one Graylog cluster to another over HTTP/2.
+This centralizes logs messages from a distributed architecture into one cluster, to support both local teams and enable organization-wide data analysis where needed.

 How It Works